Generate summary with AI

 Network monitoring tools

 Network monitoring tools enable users to monitor the hardware and performance of network devices such as PCs, laptops, mobile devices, servers, and SNMP-enabled devices.
-These tools often come equipped with real-time monitoring and alerting, customizable threshold profiles, network inventory, and reporting.
+Unlike computer hardware monitoring software, network monitoring tools provide a broader view of an organization’s IT infrastructure.

-More often than not, best RMM software includes network monitoring capabilities.
-For example, Atera’s RMM tool hosts advanced network monitoring features.
+More often than not, the best RMM software includes network monitoring capabilities—for example, Atera’s RMM tool hosts advanced network monitoring features.

 Cloud-based hardware monitoring tools